igorkamyshev/withease/apps/website/docs/magazine/global_variables.md

 const $userToken = createStore(null);

 const $axios = createStore(null, {
-  serialize: "ignore",
+  /*
-  // Important to exclude $axios store serialize
+   * Important to exclude $axios store serialize
-  // for reduce possible ssr errors inside fork scope units });
+   * for reduce possible ssr errors inside fork scope units */
+  serialize: 'ignore',
+});

 // An event that will be fired when application is started